dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

 *Consider the scenario below*

  You're developing a web api that needs to talk to the core domain objects to yield results.
 If you decide to communicate with your domain directly from your controllers, then inevitably you end up coupling your controller to a lot of domain level services.
 The line between your layers can get blurry here as well.
-By using the mediator pattern, you offload the heavy lifting to the request handlers.
+By using the mediator pattern, you offload the heavy lifting to the message handlers.
 The handlers take a dependency on only the required domain services so things get much easier to understand and maintain.
 This gives you a clear separation from the controller layer as well.

 Because this is effectively a message dispatching pattern with the added benefit of decoupled reusable components, you can transition your project to follow a microservices type architecture later on if you wish to do so.
 This has been a very nice side benefit of using the pattern in my experience.